saikalyankanika/react-sample-ksk/README.md

 #### ECR Repository
 In the .github\workflows\push-image.yml file, update the values for
 - ECR_REPO_NAME with the name of the ECR repository created in the last step
-- IAM_ROLE_ARN with the arn for the github-oidc-provider-aws role created in the last step
+- IAM_ROLE_ARN with the arn for the github-oidc-provider-aws role created in the last step.

+> Please note, the ECR repository is created with "MUTABLE" tag, which isn't best practice, it is recommended the tag is set to "IMMUTABLE".
+In this POC I'm always tagging the docker image with the "latest" tag which replaces the last image uploaded with the same tag, using the "IMMUTABLE" tag will not work in this scenario.

 #### Root Domain Hosted Zone and ACM certificate
 This is the hosted zone for the root domain I registered with AWS Route 53.
 This will act as the parent domain.
 The root domain hosted zone needs to be there in your AWS account in the specified region and a valid ACM certificate should be there for the root domain.